ryanlevell/example_app/README.md

 # Features

+### Deploy a new version
+As a user of example_app
+I want a new version to be deployed
+So that I can use the newest features

 ### View active deployments
-As an application stakeholder
+As a user of example_app
-I want to view the deployed versions of the application So that I know what version and features are available
+I want the deployed versions to be viewable
+So that I know what features are available